usnistgov/ARIAC/wiki/documentation/competition_specifications.md

 ### Trays

 Kitting shipments must be performed on trays located on AGVs.
 When a shipment is complete, competitors programmatically signal the AGVs to go to an assembly station.
 Based on the environment shown earlier, AGV1 and AGV2 can only go to assembly stations 1 and 2.
 AGV3 and AGV4 can only go to assembly stations 3 and 4.
-Each tray is shallow and measures **0.5\times0.7\,m**.
+Each tray is shallow and measures **0.5 x 0.7 m**.

 ### Briefcases